rubyfu/RubyFu/module_0x2__system_kungfu/cryptography.md

 ```

 ### PostgreSQL Password has
-PostgreSQL hashes combined name and password and adds **md5** in front of the hash
+PostgreSQL hashes combined password and name then adds **md5** in front of the hash
 ```ruby
 require 'digest/md5'
 puts 'md5' + Digest::MD5.hexdigest('P@ssw0rd' + 'admin')